Best Pedestal Fan

 Analysis and Test Results

 We tested each fan's performance through a battery of tests that cover four metrics.
-Through laboratory tests, precision measurements, everyday usage, and qualitative analyses we put together a complete picture of each model.
+We put together a complete picture of each model through laboratory tests, precision measurements, everyday usage, and qualitative analyses.
 Here we break down the metrics we evaluated and the tests we used to pinpoint the best ones for specific jobs.

-To test the power of each pedestal fan, we performed multiple tests of air speed on different settings and combined that with how well it translates into what you can feel across a room.
+To test each pedestal fan's power, we performed multiple airspeed tests on different settings and combined that with how well it translates into what you can feel across a room.
 We measured airflow, placing each fan across a large room and standing on the other side to gauge how easily we could feel each setting, both directly in front of and off to the sides of every fan.
-And we considered how many settings, modes, features, and timer options each model has, alongside the usefulness of those settings.
+And we considered how many settings, modes, features, and timer options each model has, alongside the use of those settings.

 When it comes to sheer airflow and power, the Vornado 683 Medium takes the cake.
 In our tests, it reached the highest measured speed of 13.4 mph.
 It's easily felt from across a room, though only if you're standing directly in its tunnel-like path.
 Not only does this high velocity feel great in your face after a prolonged period outside on a hot day, but it also helps to circulate air around a room more effectively — exactly what this model is made to do.
 The Lasko 1885 Cyclone is also quite powerful and has the added bonus of oscillation and a timer, both of which the Vornado lacks.
 We clocked its 18" face producing speeds of 12.5 mph and a strong buffeting effect even from 20 feet away.
 Also notable for their similarly high top speeds are the Honeywell Double Blade and Rowenta Turbo Silence Extreme 5-Speed.